And Jesus grew in wisdom, and in stature, and in favor with God and man. – Luke 2:52

 Ecuador Mountaineering & Service The White Rim Trail Holy Land Expedition Backpacking Yosemite

-Students will work part-time at Heavenly Christian Camp and Retreat Center for four hours a day, five days a week.
+Students can work part-time at Heavenly Christian Camp and Retreat Center for four hours a day, five days a week.
 Duties will include weekly grounds and housekeeping, as well as various maintenance or renewal projects.

 There will be multiple Events scattered throughout the semester, some of which are fun outings for the students and staff such as exploring national parks or seeing a movie.
 Other events are focused on creating a worshipful environment, not only for our students, but also for our community.
 These Worship Events will be listed on our website for any and all to join.